marcusburghardt/complytime-demos/README.md

 vagrant ssh
 ```

-Or you can connect via SSH using the hint from `./populate_ansible_inventory.sh` script. e.g.:
+Or you can connect via SSH using the hint from `populate_ansible_inventory.sh` script. e.g.:
 ```bash
 ssh ansible@192.168.122.161
 ```